Documentation

 2. Make your desired change on the returned config.

-3. Perform a POST|PUT|PATCH|DELETE request within scope S, setting the If-Match header to the recent Etag value.
+3. Perform a POST|PUT|PATCH|DELETE request within scope S, setting the If-Match request header to the stored Etag value.

 4. If the response is HTTP 412 (Precondition Failed), repeat from step 1, or give up after too many attempts.